What we did:

 Two Pure Skies 9000 air pollution control systems were installed around the campus.
 The installation consisted of Pure Skies base stations, extender units, and third party air quality monitors (Environmental And Engineering Solutions Pvt.
 Ltd., Aligarh).

-The system was configured to handle particulate pollutants (PM10 and PM2.5) and common pollutant gases (NOx, SOx) across approximately 150 acres.
+The system was configured to handle particulate pollutants (PM10 and PM2.5) across approximately 150 acres.

 It took just one and a half days to complete the installation.
 The base stations, extenders, and air quality monitors were installed on either building rooftops or utility poles.
 No floor space was required.
 Equipment was plugged in and connected wirelessly to the local GSM data network in the area.